ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup, arranging storage and choosing service IPs.md

 metallb-system   metallb-webhook-service   ClusterIP      10.43.126.18    <none>        443/TCP                      47d
 ~~~

-Check the values under the `CLUSTER-IP` column, and notice how all of them fall under the `10.43` subnet.
+Check the values under the `CLUSTER-IP` column, and notice how all of them are in the `10.43` subnet.
 What you have to do now is just choose IPs that fall into that subnet but do not collide with the ones currently in use by other services.
 Let's say you choose the following ones:

 - `10.43.100.1` for the Ghost server instance.
 - `10.43.100.2` for the Valkey cache server instance.
 - `10.43.100.3` for the MariaDB database server instance.

-See that I have also chosen a cluster IP for the Ghost platform server.
-With the internal cluster IPs known, in a later chapter you will see how Ghost will be able to point at the components it needs to run.

 > [!IMPORTANT]
-> **Remember that the internal cluster communications run in a separated network**\
+> **Remember that the internal Kubernetes cluster communications run in a separated virtual  network**\
 > In this guide's setup, the cluster IPs will not collide in any way with the external IPs because they exist in completely separated virtual networks run through independent virtual bridges.

 ## Relevant system paths